emasa/ADELLO-LTSSL/README.md

 This repository is the official Pytorch implementation of **Flexible Distribution Alignment: Towards Long-tailed Semi-supervised Learning with Proper Calibration** (ECCV 2024).

+## Notes

+**[2025/03/12]** 🔥 If you demand peak performance at any cost, don't miss **BalPoE**, our CVPR 2023 approach for long-tailed recognition—extending logit adjustment to multiple experts, delivering unbiased predictions and setting new SOTA; see our [paper](https://arxiv.org/abs/2206.05260) and [GitHub repo](https://github.com/emasa/BalPoE-CalibratedLT).

 ## Overview

 <p align="center"> <img src='figures/adello_framework.png' align="center"> </p>